Life is a drag for John Inman's cousin, Wiganer Chris D'Bray, as he teaches the next generation of drag artists - and he has his sights on Blackpool

 He got his first stage job touring as Professor Cold Heart with The Care Bears Magic Show in 1988 for a year and returned to cabaret acts in fun pubs across the UK.
 He performed in La Cage Aux Follies at Albert Halls in Bolton.

-In 1999, he joined Funny Girls, in Blackpool as the Monday night DJ and compare.
-He now DJs there every Friday night, where he recently celebrated his 20th anniversary.
-He also entertains at The Bridge, Lytham Road, Blackpool, on a Friday night.
+In 1999, he joined Funny Girls, in Blackpool as the Monday night DJ and compare, where he recently celebrated his 20th anniversary.

 His TV work continued, with roles in Waterloo Road, Hollyoaks, Heartbeat and Peter Kay’s Britain’s Got the Pop Factor.
 He was given a featured speaking role as Lola Cabana in Emmerdale in 2005.